haxpor/Potatso/README.md

 1. `git submodule update --init` to update git submodule
 2. `pod install` to pull down dependencies into our project
 3. `carthage update` to pull down dependencies into `Carthage/Checkouts` folder and build each one
-4. On application targets' "General" settings tab in the "Linked Frameworks and Libraries" section of Potatso target, drag and drop `YAML.framework` file from `Carthage/Build/iOS` into it.
+4. If **not** yet have "YAML.framework" as part of "Linked Frameworks and Libraries" section in "General" tab of Potatso target, then drag and drop `YAML.framework` file from `Carthage/Build/iOS` into it.
-5. On application targets' "Build Phases" settings tab, click the "+" icon and choose "New Run Script Phase".
-Create a Run Script in which has `bin/sh` as shell with following content
+5. If **not** yet have "Carthage" run script inside "Build Phases" of Potato target, then click the "+" icon and choose "New Run Script Phase".
+Create a Run Script with name "Carthage" in which has `bin/sh` as shell with following content

    ```json
    /usr/local/bin/carthage copy-frameworks